Training for your first half-marathon is equal parts exciting, intimidating, and incredibly rewarding.

 How to Train for a Half Marathon: 8 Training Tips For First-Time Half Marathoners

-#1: Follow an Appropriate Half Marathon Training Plan
+#1: Follow An Appropriate Half-Marathon Training Plan For You

-Check out our huge library of free half marathon plans here to get you to that start line, and finish line!
+Check out our huge library of free half-marathon plans here to get you to that finish line.

-If you really want some one-on-one help, consider getting a running coach.
+If you really want some one-on-one help, consider getting a running coach here.

 #2: Cross Train

-Even if you are a fast runner, running 13.1 miles without stopping is an impressive feat, so it requires following a dedicated and disciplined half-marathon race training plan to build your endurance and strength to run the race and meet your target goals by race day.
+Even if you are a fast runner, running 13.1 miles without stopping is an impressive feat, so it requires following a dedicated, disciplined half-marathon training plan to build your endurance and strength to run the race and meet your target goals by race day.

 Biking, swimming, rowing, elliptical machines, and other forms of cardio exercise can improve your overall fitness, which can indirectly make you a better runner and reduce the risk of injuries.2de Jonge, J., Balk, Y., & Taris, T. (2020).
 Mental Recovery and Running-Related Injuries in Recreational Runners: The Moderating Role of Passion for Running.
 International Journal of Environmental Research and Public Health, 17(3), 1044. https://doi.org/10.3390/ijerph17031044